jessicarush/javascript-notes/functions.md

 const x = function () {
   // called an anonymous function expression (similar to lambda in Python)
-  // semicolon is required after the assignment
+  // note: semicolon is required after the assignment };
-};

 const x = function foo() {
   // called a named function declaration/expression.
   // It's equivalent to first declaring the function foo,
   // then assigning it to the variable x.
-  // semicolon is required after the assignment
+  // note: semicolon is required after the assignment };
-};
 ```
 Since the release of ES6, it is common practice to use `const` as the keyword to declare the variable containing a function expression.